kalinchuk/mark_8_reproduction/README.md

 In addition to the bugs specified on the official bugs sheet, older versions of this board had two fabrication issues.

 The jumper on the right side is missing a hole.
 This is because the other side of the board does not have a pad.
 This can be fixed by drilling out a hole using a [#60 (1mm) drill bit](https://amzn.to/3Vpg0OW) and [chuck](https://amzn.to/3VcrNii).
-Alternatively, a jumper wire can be soldered directly unto the trace.
+Alternatively, a jumper wire can be soldered directly onto the trace.

 <img width="400" alt="Input Multiplex Board Bug 1" src="https://github.com/kalinchuk/mark_8_reproduction/assets/1035984/e66becf7-9a5b-4ff0-8597-1c15fe580064">